-Along the bottom of the moment, the struggles of those who stood in defiance can be seen, eternally carved into the grey stone sculpture, so none will forget the bloodshed and carnage caused in the name of freedom.
-In all over 60,000 lives were tragically lost in the bloody civil war, with countless more injured.
+Along the bottom of the monument, the struggles of those who stood in defiance can be seen, eternally carved into the grey stone sculpture, so no one will forget the bloodshed and carnage caused in the name of freedom.
+In total, 60,000 lives were tragically lost in the bloody civil war, with countless more injured.

 Across from the memorial, a lighter side of the city can be found.
 Mekele is home to two of Ethiopia's most successful teams, Mekelle City FC and Dedebit F.C, both of whom had been competing in the Ethiopian Premier League, until Dedebit FC’s relegation.
 Both clubs host weekly fixtures and should be on the list of any sports fans visiting the region!

 A true adventure across the northernmost reaches of Ethiopia.
 Experience community trekking on the plateaus of Tigray, where horizons stretch for miles, distant mountain peaks morph into hazy silhouettes lit by the evening sun, and pockets of light and shadow…